Mustafadweikat/Mustafadweikat.github.io/README.md

 # Mustafa | Agricultural Engineer & AI Data Analyst

-I am an Agricultural Engineer and spatial data scientist specializing in the intersection of agronomy, AI programming, and geospatial technologies.
-Holding an AI Programming with Python and TensorFlow Nanodegree alongside extensive GIS and remote sensing experience, I build intelligent data pipelines to optimize agricultural production, resource allocation, and spatial planning.
+I am an Agricultural Engineer and spatial data analyst with a strong interest in combining agronomy, artificial intelligence, and geospatial technologies to solve real-world agricultural and planning challenges.
+With an AI Programming with Python and TensorFlow Nanodegree and practical experience in GIS and remote sensing, I work on building data-driven workflows that support agricultural optimization, resource management, and spatial decision-making.

-Notably, I authored and published **"The Palestinian Atlas" (2020)**, leveraging comprehensive Geographic Information Systems (GIS) to map regional dynamics.
+One of my notable achievements was authoring and publishing “The Palestinian Atlas” (2020), where I used Geographic Information Systems (GIS) to analyze and visualize regional spatial dynamics through comprehensive mapping and data integration.
 ---

 ## 🛠️ Technical Core & Toolset

-* **Agronomy & Engineering:** Agricultural Production, Food Processing, Irrigation Efficiency Modeling.
+**Agronomy & Engineering**:
+Agricultural production systems, food processing, irrigation efficiency analysis, and agricultural resource management.

-* **Geospatial & Remote Sensing:** QGIS, Esri ArcGIS, Spatial Analysis, Vector Data Management, Satellite Imagery Processing.
+**Geospatial & Remote Sensing**:
-* **AI & Data Science:** Python, TensorFlow, Pandas, NumPy, Predictive Modeling, Automated Reporting Solutions (`python-docx`).
+QGIS, Esri ArcGIS, spatial analysis, vector data processing, satellite imagery interpretation, and geospatial data management.

+AI & Data Science:
+Python, TensorFlow, Pandas, NumPy, predictive analytics, and automated reporting solutions using python-docx.
 ---

 ## 🚀 Featured Project